CEDL2017/homework1/results/index.md

 	* I trained my models with the stochastic gradient descent optimizer.
 	* Initial learning rate is 0.01, and will be decayed 1/10 every 5 epochs.
 	* Batch size is set to 256.
+	* I trained Resnet18 for 10 epochs and Resnet50 for 12 epochs.

 ## Installation
 * Required Pytorch.